Hyouka (TV series): Critical response

+Sales

+The 11 Blu-ray volumes and the BD box compilations consistently appeared on the Oricon weekly Blu-ray sales chart upon release: Volume one of Hyouka's Blu-Ray edition was ranked sixth place on Oricon's weekly Blu-ray ranking in 2012.
+Volume two was ranked seventh place on the week of July 23–29, 2012.
+Volume three was ranked second place on the week of August 27–September 2, 2012 and was ranked seventh and sixth place respectively in the following two weeks.
+Volume four was ranked second place on the week of September 24–30, 2012 and remained in fifth place in the following two weeks.
+Volume five was ranked eighth place on the week of October 29–November 4, 2012.
+Volume six was ranked first place on the week of November 26–December 2, 2012.
+Volume seven was ranked fourth place on the week of December 31–January 6, 2013.
+Volume eight was ranked third place on the week of January 21–27, 2013.
+Volume 9 was ranked tenth place on the week of February 18–24, 2013.
+Volume ten was ranked seventh on the week of March 25–31, 2013.
+Volume eleven was ranked eighth place on the week of April 22–28.
+Blu-ray BD box was ranked third place on the week of February 23 – March 1, 2015, and 14th place on the following week.

 Events

 Hyouka was used in marketing events for Gifu Prefecture and Takayama City.
-Gifu's Red Cross held an event where Hyouka posters were provided to those providing blood donations.
+Gifu's Red Cross held an event where Hyouka posters were provided blood donors.
 Takayama City distributed 10,000 maps showing the real-life locations of Hyouka.
 The show was also featured in Takayama City's rice production, selling featured rice of the show.
 The Takayama Police produced wet tissues and clear files featuring Hyouka characters in crime prevention campaigns.
+In 2020, Anime Tourism Association organized a virtual reality tour of Hyouka's real-life locations.

-On April 22, 2022, Hyouka met its 10th Anniversary, and related projects were announced.
-Its 10th Anniversary logo and poster were released.
+On April 22, 2022, Hyouka met its 10th anniversary, and related projects were announced.
+Its 10th-anniversary logo and poster were released.
 A museum for Hyouka took place in the GAMERS main store in Akihabara from May 25 to June 15, 2022.
 Kujibikido also partnered with Hyouka for an online lottery, providing goods to win.
 Ameba TV streamed the first 11 episodes of Hyouka on April 22, 2022, and Gifu Broadcasting System began rebroadcasting Hyouka starting from April 6, 2022.
+On November 17, 2022, Kadokawa released the creditless openings of Hyouka in anticipation of its 10th anniversary concert, which was held on January 29, 2023.